 Among the Chinese victims was Dr. Gene Tong, a well-respected and eminent doctor.
 As Tong was dragged along the streets of Los Angeles, he begged for his life.
 He even attempted to offer three thousand dollars in gold and his diamond wedding ring.
 His assailants silenced Tong with a bullet through the mouth.
 They then proceeded to cut off his finger with the wedding ring before hanging Dr. Tong with the other victims.

 A Forgotten Lynching

 The next morning, there were seventeen bodies laid out in the jail yard.
 Only one of the victims had been involved in the notorious gunfight from the previous night.
-It was the largest mass lynching in American history.
+It was one of the largest mass lynchings in American history.

-Though there were 25 indictments for the murder of the seventeen Chinese victims, only ten men stood trial.
+Though there were 25 indictments for the murder of the 17 Chinese victims, only 10 men stood trial.
 Eight rioters were convicted on manslaughter charges, but they were overturned and the defendants were never re-tried.
 The victims of this massacre and their families never received any modicum of justice.

 Unfortunately, the Chinese massacre did little to improve the treatment of the Chinese community in Los Angeles.
 Instead, anti-Chinese sentiments continued to grow in an upward trend, as The Anti-Coolie club was created in 1876, counting a significant number of powerful citizens among its members.
 The newspapers also resumed their slanderous editorials against the Chinese community.

 A mere two years later, a federal district court in California ruled that the Chinese were ineligible for citizenship.
 This anti-Chinese legislation culminated in the Chinese Exclusion Act of 1882, which halted the immigration of Chinese laborers and barred the Chinese from becoming naturalized citizens on the federal level.